 Things to Do in Budva for Gay Travelers

-Most travelers head to Montenegro seeking the clear, blue adriatic waters, you will surely find them in Budva! however don’t surprised that they are bit cooler than the Mediterrranian.
+Most travelers head to Montenegro seeking the clear, blue Adriatic waters, you will surely find them in Budva!
+However, don’t be surprised that they are a bit cooler than the Mediterranean.

 Budva Gay Beaches

 Reaching the gay beach nearest to Budva is probably only possible if you have a car.

 Here along the roadway, you will find a small parking lot and a steep path down to two rocky alcoves.
 Ratac gay beach is also a nudist beach, so there will be your typical free-spirited people all around.

 It’s not a very busy place, but it is where local gays in Montenegro hang out.
 I visited in July and there were more than a dozen hanging around.

 Take a taxi boat to Sveti Nikola Island for an awesome Budva day trip.
 The Island is also referred to as “Hawaii” and the main beach is called Hawaii Beach.
 Sveti Nikola is less crowded than the town shoreline and has much more open space.